Author: Cookie Madness

 - In the bowl of a stand mixer fitted with a paddle, beat the chopped up, cold butter until it comes together.
 It should be creamy and still cold.

 - Add the sugar and continue to beat until it is mixed in.
 Gradually add the eggs and vanilla and continue beating with the paddle on medium until mixed, scraping sides of bowl once or twice.
 The coolness from the eggs should make the butter seize up again so the creamy mixture will appear lumpy.

-- Meanwhile, in a separate bowl, mix the cold flour, salt, baking soda and baking powder.
+- Meanwhile, in a separate bowl, mix the flour, salt, baking soda, baking powder and dry milk powder.
 With the mixer on medium-low (or by hand with a heavy duty rubber scraper), gradually add the flour mixture stirring just until mixed.
 Stir in the chocolate chips and nuts.

 - Preheat oven to 375 degrees F. If you are using convection, preheat to 350 F convection.

 - Arrange cookies (I recommend baking 1 or 2 first to nail down your time) on a cool heavy duty cookie sheet.
 Bake on center rack for 18 minutes at 375 or 20 minutes at 350F convection.
 Let cool for about 5 minutes on the cookie sheet, then remove and finish cooling on a rack.
 When cool, you can eat OR you can freeze the cookie and thaw them for a better texture.